adelpro/benyahia-openAI/README.md

 .
 CodexLimited beta
 A set of models that can understand and generate code, including translating natural language to code

 - "code-davinci-002" : Most capable Codex model.
 Particularly good at translating natural language to code.
-In addition to completing code, also supports inserting completions within code.
+In addition to completing code, it also supports inserting completions within code.

 - "code-cushman-001" : Almost as capable as Davinci Codex, but slightly faster.
 This speed advantage may make it preferable for real-time applications.